gerners/tamock/README.md

 <install_dir/centrifuge-index/p+h+v*>
 this index is used by default if no other index is provided to tamock.

 RefSeq reference genomes are all saved within one directory.
-If the directory /<tamock_install_dir>/refseq-genomes is created, this directory is used by default unless another directory is provided via the command line.
+If the directory /<tamock_install_dir>/refseq-genomes is created, this directory is used by default unless another directory has to be provided via the command line.

 	#optional
 	mkdir /<tamock_install_dir>/refseq-genomes

+To speed up analysis, all bacterial RefSeq genomes can be downloaded before mock community creation (>100 GB) instead of only downloading required genomes during a single run.

+	#optional
+	tamock --download-refseq -R /path/to/refseq-genomes

 ### Install